Couple researching sperm DNA fragmentation on a phone in their kitchen.

 Can sperm DNA fragmentation cause repeated IVF failure?

 Studies have shown that high sperm DNA fragmentation is linked to lower IVF success rates, including reduced fertilisation rates, poorer embryo development, and higher rates of early pregnancy loss.
-If standard IVF has failed repeatedly, sperm DNA fragmentation testing may help identify a previously undiagnosed contributing factor.
+If your standard IVF cycles have failed repeatedly, sperm DNA fragmentation testing may help you identify a previously undiagnosed contributing factor.

 Are there medical treatments for sperm DNA fragmentation beyond lifestyle changes?

-In addition to lifestyle and supplement interventions, medical treatments may include varicocele repair (if a varicocele is present and contributing to oxidative stress), infection treatment with antibiotics if an underlying infection is detected, and in some cases, surgical sperm retrieval techniques that obtain sperm directly from the testes, where fragmentation levels are typically lower.
+In addition to lifestyle and supplement interventions, medical treatments your doctor may consider include varicocele repair (if a varicocele is present and contributing to oxidative stress), infection treatment with antibiotics if an underlying infection is detected, and in some cases, surgical sperm retrieval techniques that obtain sperm directly from your testes, where fragmentation levels are typically lower.